cokeBeer/goot/README.md

  # goot
 </div>

+## Update
+a new version based on SSA is on the way

 ## What is goot?

 goot is a static analysis framework for Go. goot is easy-to-learn, easy-to-use and highly extensible,  allowing you to easily develop new analyses on top of it.